 Relationships discussed in counselling can refer to those with loved ones, children, extended family or friends or at work – they can all impact.

-Some clients attend together, for example couple counselling, and some clients attend on their own – it is up to you.
+Some clients attend together, for example couple counselling, and some clients attend on their own – in which case I practise relationship-sensitive individual therapy.

 - Step 1 I meet with the couple to establish why they have come and what they are hoping to gain from the process.